 The Sprite II is a beautiful, retro redesign of the Harman Reusable Camera.
 Other than the exterior, this camera is exactly the same.
 It features a fixed-focus 31mm lens, with a 1/120th shutter speed and an f/9 aperture when the flash is off.
-It weighs just 112 grams, and fits easily in a jacket pocket with enough space left over for a couple rolls of film.
+It weighs just 112 grams and fits easily in a jacket pocket.

-This is an extremely lovable camera that’s built for taking photos of friends, families and events.
-Whether it’s the simplicity, or the look of this camera, something about it makes it capture more smiles than any other camera in my collection.
-After shooting a couple rolls through this camera, and it’s not-so-identical twin, the Harman Reusable Camera, I’ve come to learn a lot about how to get the most out of it.
+Whether it is the simplicity or the look of this camera, something about it makes it capture more smiles than any other camera in my collection.
+After shooting a couple of rolls through this camera, and its not-so-identical twin, the Harman Reusable Camera, I’ve come to learn a lot about how to get the most out of it.

 What do the images look like?

 It’s no secret that the Ilford Sprite 35-II cameras do not capture sharp images.
 But that’s not what this camera is about.

 The corners are completely unsharp while suffering from vignetting, lens flare, chromatic aberration, and dramatic distortion.
 The center of the frame is a little better, but that’s about where it ends.
 If you’re capturing landscapes, this camera isn’t going to capture photos that get featured in National Geographic (though, they could probably make it in Vogue!)